pgpt-dev/MCP-Server-for-MAS-Developments/README.md

 ---

-Below is a sample `.env` configuration file for the PGPT server, including descriptions for each setting.
+Below is a sample `.env` configuration file for the privateGPT server, including descriptions for each setting.
 Customize these values to fit your environment and requirements.

 ---